Surgical mesh: Report reveals restorative justice helpful for victims but action to protect others slow

-A new report reveals hundreds of people harmed by surgical mesh found the government's restorative justice process helped their psychological healing but were concerned it hadn't been met with action to protect others.
+A new report reveals hundreds of people harmed by surgical mesh found the Government's restorative justice process helped their psychological healing but were concerned it hadn't been met with action to protect others.

 It comes after the Ministry of Health heard stories from 600 people, mainly women, injured by surgical mesh, in 2019, in a bid to address the evolving problem.